Design system

 Overview

 Over three months, alongside my regular design work, I systematically built and refined components each week.
 Leadership wasn’t convinced at first.
 But after I quietly started building and showing results—a faster UI, stronger consistency, and a team-wide demo—the value was clear.
-They backed it fully and committed engineering time to scale it.
+They backed it fully and committed resources & time to scale it.

 single source of truth